chinapedia/wikipedia.abstract.en/Page/Slovenia.md

 Prehistory

-Flûte_paléolithique_(musée_national_de_Slovénie,_Ljubljana)_(9420310527).jpg, possibly a flute, from Divje Babe]] Present-day Slovenia has been inhabited since prehistoric times.
+, possibly a flute, from Divje Babe]] Present-day Slovenia has been inhabited since prehistoric times.
 There is evidence of human habitation from around 250,000 years ago.[52]
 A pierced cave bear bone, dating from 43100 ± 700 BP, found in 1995 in Divje Babe cave near Cerkno, is considered a kind of flute, and possibly the oldest musical instrument discovered in the world.[53]
 In the 1920s and 1930s, artifacts belonging to the Cro-Magnon, such as pierced bones, bone points, and a needle were found by archaeologist Srečko Brodar in Potok Cave.[54][55]

 In 2002, remains of pile dwellings over 4,500 years old were discovered in the Ljubljana Marshes, now protected as a UNESCO World Heritage Site, along with the Ljubljana Marshes Wooden Wheel, the oldest wooden wheel in the world.[56]
 It shows that wooden wheels appeared almost simultaneously in Mesopotamia and Europe.[57]
 In the transition period between the Bronze age to the Iron age, the Urnfield culture flourished.
 Archaeological remains dating from the Hallstatt period have been found, particularly in southeastern Slovenia, among them a number of situlas in Novo Mesto, the "Town of Situlas".[58]
 In the Iron Age, present-day Slovenia was inhabited by Illyrian and Celtic tribes until the 1st century BC.

 Roman era

-Emona_v_Ljubljani_(6).jpg's south wall (reconstruction) in present-day Ljubljana]] The area that is present-day Slovenia was in Roman times shared between _Venetia et Histria_ (region X of Roman Italia in the classification of Augustus) and the provinces Pannonia and Noricum.
+'s south wall (reconstruction) in present-day Ljubljana]] The area that is present-day Slovenia was in Roman times shared between _Venetia et Histria_ (region X of Roman Italia in the classification of Augustus) and the provinces Pannonia and Noricum.
 The Romans established posts at Emona (Ljubljana), Poetovio (Ptuj), and Celeia (Celje); and constructed trade and military roads that ran across Slovene territory from Italy to Pannonia.
 In the 5th and 6th centuries, the area was subject to invasions by the Huns and Germanic tribes during their incursions into Italy.
 A part of the inner state was protected with a defensive line of towers and walls called _Claustra Alpium Iuliarum_.
 A crucial battle between Theodosius I and Eugenius took place in the Vipava Valley in 394.

 Slavic settlement

 The Slavic tribes migrated to the Alpine area after the westward departure of the Lombards (the last Germanic tribe) in 568, and under pressure from Avars established a Slavic settlement in the Eastern Alps.
 From 623 to 624 or possibly 626 onwards, King Samo united the Alpine and Western Slavs against the Avars and Germanic peoples and established what is referred to as Samo's Kingdom.
 After its disintegration following Samo's death in 658 or 659, the ancestors of the Slovenes located in present-day Carinthia formed the independent duchy of Carantania,[59] and Carniola, later duchy Carniola.
-Other parts of present-day Slovenia were again ruled by Avars before Charlemagne's victory over them in 803.
-Klagenfurt_Landhaus_Großer_Wappensaal_Fürstenstein_19072006_6295.jpg, symbol of the Duchy of Carantania]]
+Other parts of present-day Slovenia were again ruled by Avars before Charlemagne's victory over them in 803. , symbol of the Duchy of Carantania]]

 Middle Ages

 The Carantanians, one of the ancestral groups of the modern Slovenes, particularly the Carinthian Slovenes, were the first Slavic people to accept Christianity.
 They were mostly Christianized by Irish missionaries, among them Modestus, known as the "Apostle of Carantanians".
 This process, together with the Christianization of the Bavarians, was later described in the memorandum known as the Conversio Bagoariorum et Carantanorum, which is thought to have overemphasized the role of the Church of Salzburg in the Christianization process over similar efforts of the Patriarchate of Aquileia.

-Kaernten_herzogeinsetzung.jpg in the Slovene language until 1414.]]
+in the Slovene language until 1414.]]

 In the mid-8th century, Carantania became a vassal duchy under the rule of the Bavarians, who began spreading Christianity.
 Three decades later, the Carantanians were incorporated, together with the Bavarians, into the Carolingian Empire.
 During the same period Carniola, too, came under the Franks, and was Christianised from Aquileia.
 Following the anti-Frankish rebellion of Liudewit at the beginning of the 9th century, the Franks removed the Carantanian princes, replacing them with their own border dukes.
 Consequently, the Frankish feudal system reached the Slovene territory.